 Planning a spring or summer family holiday?
-The most adventurous family travelers started practicing when their child was a baby.
-For all you Kits parents, we know traveling with a baby seems daunting, but it can be easy if you have the right baby travel gear.
+The most adventurous family travellers started practicing when their child was a baby.
+For all you Kits parents, we know traveling with a baby seems daunting, but it can be easy if you have the right baby travel gear and best luggage brands.

 Let’s face it: you have to pack every time you leave the house with a baby anyway, even if it’s just for a small errand.
 You may as well go somewhere interesting.

 Here are five pieces of baby travel gear that are worth it curated by Vancouver family travel experts Small Folk Travel.
 And before you rush into our neighbourhood’s posh baby boutiques including Hip Baby and Crocodile Baby, check out the classifieds to see if you can get a better deal on used baby items.